 Bruce Barrett received M.D. and Ph.D.
 (Anthropology) degrees from the University of Wisconsin – Madison in 1992, then did an international health fellowship with Johns Hopkins University at a World Health Organization research institute in Guatemala.
 A 1997 graduate of the Eau Claire residency program, Dr. Barrett completed the Madison-based primary care research fellowship in 1999.
-He joined the Department of Family Medicine faculty in 2000, was promoted to Associate Professor with tenure in 2006, and full Professor in 2013, and Vice Chair of Research in 2019.
+He joined the Department of Family Medicine faculty in 2000, was promoted to Associate Professor with tenure in 2006, full Professor in 2013, and Vice Chair of Research in 2019.

 Completed research projects include:

 - several health-related research projects in Nicaragua (1984-91)and Guatemala (1992-93)

 - cross-cultural health care for Hmong patients in Eau Claire (1994-96)

 - village-based primary health care for ethnic minorities in the Vietnam highlands (1995-97)